JohnWCartmell/ERScript/README.md

 ER Script is defined by an XML schema for defining entity models inclusive of their representation as diagrams.

-From an ER model represented in XML transforms written in xslt can be used to generate documentation, data definitions and code.
+From an ER model represented in XML, transforms written in xslt can be used to generate documentation, data definitions and code.

 ## Documentation